Global Employment Law In 2026: Three Trends Set To Define The Year Ahead

 AI governance is a hot topic this year as employers explore strategies for workplace AI adoption against a tide of evolving regulation.

 In the EU, and throughout 2025, we saw Member States designating enforcement bodies ready for the coming into force of the EU AI Act's enforcement provisions on 2 August 2026.
-Given the impact of AI in the workplace, scrutiny of HR-relevant “high risk” use cases, e.g. recruitment, performance analytics, worker monitoring and profiling/biometrics, coupled with greater works council engagement mean the spotlight will be shining on these areas this year.
+Given the impact of AI in the workplace, scrutiny of HR-relevant “high risk” use cases, e.g., recruitment, performance analytics, worker monitoring and profiling/biometrics, coupled with greater works council engagement mean the spotlight will be shining on these areas this year.
+It will also be interesting to see how other countries in the region develop AI frameworks, such as the UK, with the next King's speech expected to include a new AI Regulation Bill.

 In APAC, AI governance is advancing yet remains fragmented, and is lagging behind AI adoption, with most countries in the region favouring principles-based or sectoral guidance over EU-style comprehensive legislation.
-Some notable exceptions to this include Malaysia with its first-of-its-kind AI Governance Bill expected to be tabled in Parliament in June 2026, while South Korea's AI Basic Act is set to come into force on 22 January 2026.
+Some notable exceptions to this include Malaysia with its first-of-its-kind AI Governance Bill expected to be tabled in Parliament in June 2026.

-Finally, in the Americas, lots of eyes will be on the US and the tension between the current administration's ambitions to enact a national, centralised AI framework, and the existing state-by-state governance approach.
+Finally, in the Americas, lots of eyes will be on the US and the tension between the current administration's ambitions for a unified national AI framework, and the current state-by-state governance approach that is being adopted.
 Elsewhere, several countries in the region have proposed legislation that seeks to regulate AI, with examples including Chile, Colombia and Mexico.
+Meanwhile, obligations under Peru's new regulation which sets a technical and legal framework for developing and using AI systems are starting to be phased in, with sectoral deadlines between 2026 and 2028.
 It will be interesting to see how these initiatives progress this year.

 Takeaway for employers